w3f/Grant-Milestone-Delivery/evaluations/tuxedo-parachain_2_keeganquigley.md

 ```
 </details>

-Balance comes back as 0 instead of 100, and warning about MacoOS:
+~~Balance comes back as 0 instead of 100, and warning about MacoOS:~~ UPDATE: Issue resolved.

 <details>
   <summary>Output</summary>